Here's Why The ITC Program Won't Stay The Same

 What Companies Will Take the Biggest Hits?

 I'm still a big holder of both Sunrun (NASDAQ:RUN) and Vivint Solar (NYSE:VSLR).
 That's because I believe these two are the most undervalued and safest stocks in the solar industry.
 Both are trading lower than their net retained value, with good short-term coverage of their obligations.
 However, capital goods producers are the first to be affected from a decrease in consumer demand.
 That's because they have the highest fixed costs.
-(This is the reason why you see companies like Apple (NASDAQ:AAPL) avoid vertical integration by depending on other suppliers like Samsung, Sony, and LG to build its iPhones.)
+(This is the reason why you see companies like Apple (NASDAQ:AAPL) avoid vertical integration by depending on other suppliers like Samsung (OTC:SSNLF), Sony (NYSE:SNE), and LG (OTC:LGEAF) to build its iPhones.)

 As such, solar panels manufacturers will take the biggest hit from lower supply of tax equities.
 First Solar (NASDAQ:FSLR), one of the biggest solar panel manufacturers, will take a significant hit.
 The stock is trading at a 75 forward P/E with expected EPS next year decreasing tenfold from the current year (that number assumes that the ITC remains in its current form).
 In addition, its sales decreased ~50% from Q3 2015, while its cost of goods sold decreased 35% and its operating expenses increased 12.7%.

 However, the company has a very strong balance sheet.
 That's the main reason the stock didn't fall like SunPower (NASDAQ:SPWR).
 But sometimes a strong balance sheet isn't enough.
 The company is burning cash at a high rate.
-This quarter alone it burned $276 million.
+This quarter alone, it burned $276 million.
 Thus, I recommend getting away from this company and investing your money in a safer place.

 In conclusion, I believe that Trump will have no choice regarding the ITC program.
 He will make the necessary adjustments, which will push corporations to partially avoid investing in tax equities.
 As a result, being one the biggest American manufacturers of solar panels, First Solar will take a significant hit.
 On the other hand, I believe that companies like Sunrun and Vivint Solar are safe alternatives to FSLR and SPWR, even if the ITC program is adjusted.
 RUN and VSLR will definitely have lower growth rates since they will be pushed to find other alternatives to tax equity investments, which are few in number.